Frequently Asked Questions

 I have not studied for some time what support would be available to me in University?

-Universities have dedicated Library support staff who offer a wide range of study skill support to suite your learning needs.
+Universities have dedicated Library support staff who offer a wide range of study skill support to suit your learning needs.
 This includes; developing your study skills, learning or improving IT skills, and help with essay writing and referencing.
 Support sessions are delivered in a variety of ways, this could be online, in a workshop or one to one.

 But don’t forget it’s not all work; University Students union offer a hugely diverse range of great social opportunities, designed for you to make new friends, learn new things, improve your fitness, take up new hobbies or develop old ones.
-Thousands of students are involved in activity groups, sports clubs, social sports programmes and even student radio stations
+Thousands of students are involved in activity groups, sports clubs, social sports programmes and even student radio stations.

 I already have a Degree could I undertake a shortened programme?